Puksrevolution/milestone-project-3/README.md

 - [Simon Vardy](https://github.com/simonjvardy/) for project inspiration and README.md format ideas.
 - [Paul King](https://github.com/paulvmking/) for project inspiration, web page content ideas, support and help..
 - [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/) Course material for the inspiration from code-along challenges, specifically the Task Manager and Thorin Flask apps.
-- [Stack Overflow](https://stackoverflow.com/) For help fixing so many thing that fell over on this project!
+- [Stack Overflow](https://stackoverflow.com/) for help fixing so many thing that fell over on this project!

 [Back to Table of contents](#table-of-contents)